Human rights in Ireland

 We also coordinate the work needed for ratification of the United Nations Convention on the Rights of Persons with Disabilities (UN CRPD).

 On 21 October 2015, Ministers Fitzgerald and Ó Ríordáin published the Roadmap to Ratification of the UN CRPD which sets out the changes to legislation needed to overcome barriers to Ireland’s ratification of the Convention, and the estimated timeframe involved.
 Work is underway on drawing up an Equality/Disability (Miscellaneous Provisions) Bill to progress miscellaneous legislative amendments necessary to proceed to ratification.
 The General Scheme of the Equality/Disability (Miscellaneous Provisions) Bill was submitted to the Oireachtas Committee on Justice and Equality on 20 June 2016 as part of the pre-legislative scrutiny process.
+A Regulatory Impact Analysis was also prepared.
+The Disability (Miscellaneous Provisions) Bill 2016 was published in December 2016 to progress miscellaneous legislative amendments necessary to proceed to ratification.

 We contribute to Ireland’s participation in the monitoring process for the International Convention on the Elimination of all forms of Racial Discrimination (ICERD).

 Ireland ratified the UN Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) in 1985 and we make periodic reports to the CEDAW Committee.
 We hosted a civil society consultation on the State’s response to the List of Issues under CEDAW on 19 July 2016.
 A report of the issues raised at the event is available here: Report of issues raised at CEDAW consultation.
 Ireland’s Combined sixth and seventh periodic Report to the UN CEDAW Committee and its Annex of statistical data were submitted to the UN on 15 September 2016.
+Ireland was reviewed by the CEDAW Committee on 15 February 2017.

 Equality Division coordinated Ireland’s appearance before the UN Human Rights Committee under the International Covenant on Civil and Political Rights in July 2014.
 As requested in the Committee’s Concluding Observations, in July 2015, Ireland provided an update on progress in specific areas.